Sir Frank Brangwyn RA (1867 - 1956)

 A prolific artist whose talents ranged across painting, illustration, mural-painting and designs for household objects, Frank Brangwyn produced over 12,000 works in his lifetime including several important public commissions.

-Born in Belgium to Welsh parents, Brangwyn trained at the South Kensington Art Schools after moving to England with his family in 1875.
-He worked for William Morris from 1882 to 1884, where he learnt the principles of design and decorative arts.
+Born in Belgium to English and Welsh parents, Brangwyn moved to London with his family in 1875.
+He attended Westminster City School and drew at the South Kensington Museum (now the V&A Museum) but is thought not to have had any formal art training.
+After meeting the Arts and Crafts designer Arthur Heygate Mackmurdo, Brangwyn was introduced to William Morris and worked at his firm from 1882 to 1884, where he learnt the principles of design and decorative arts.
 At the age of just 17, Brangwyn exhibited his first painting at the Royal Academy Summer Exhibition.

-During the First World War, Brangwyn produced official war posters and made prints to raise money for the war effort, also serving as the President of the Royal Society of British Artists (1913-18).
-After the War, Brangwyn was elected a full member of the Royal Academy in 1919.
-His public successes led to a commission in 1924 for a pair of large canvases for the House of Lords to commemorate the fallen of WWI.
-Brangwyn’s first designs, taking two years to produce, were deemed too traumatic and he was asked to produce a more joyful alternative, celebrating the vibrancy of the British colonies.
-However, the finished works were rejected on account of their overly flamboyant colour and liveliness.
-They were instead purchased by Swansea Council where they still hang in the Guildhall.
+During the First World War, Brangwyn designed posters and produced prints that raised money for the war effort, also serving as the President of the Royal Society of British Artists (1913-18).
+Brangwyn was elected a full Royal Academician in 1919 and his public success led to a commission in 1925 for a group of large canvases to be hung in the Royal Gallery of the House of Lords as a memorial to the peers and their family members who had perished in the conflict.
+However, Brangwyn’s initial designs were considered too grim and he was asked to start on a new scheme celebrating the people of the colonies who had fought in the British army.
+However, the finished works - ten paintings known as the British Empire panels - were eventually rejected on account of their flamboyant colour and liveliness and were instead donated to Swansea where they still hang in the Guildhall.

 Profile